 Second Star Guide

-Grafton is the Vermont village that asks you to slow down.
+Grafton is the Vermont village that earns a slower weekend.

-Come for white clapboard, maple roads, an old inn, sharp cheddar, and the kind of Southern Vermont weekend that feels better when the schedule stays light.
+Come for white clapboard, maple roads, an old inn, sharp cheddar, and a Southern Vermont weekend where the best moments are village walks, short drives, warm rooms, and not hurrying away.

 Village green, cheese, quiet roads